mike-agam/Decent/README.md

 While Decent will create your Nano wallet for you, it can't populate it with currency.
 The following steps will give you enough Nano to use Decent:
 1) Click the button that reads **Receive Nano**.
 2) Copy your Nano wallet address from the pop-up.
 This should open [Free Nano Faucet](https://freenanofaucet.com/).
+If the pop-up doesn't open, check your pop-up blocker settings and press the button again.
 3) Paste your wallet address into the text bar that says "nano address" and then click the "Get Nano!" button.
 4) Sit back and wait.
 Your wallet should be given some starting funds soon.
+If this doesn't happen within a few seconds, please refresh the webpage.

 If you want to create a Decent room for your organization:
 1) Run ``python3 chathost.py``